-Ration Recipes from WW1 and WW2
+Ration Recipes and cooking from WW1 and WW2

 A collection of useful and practical WW1 and WW2 recipes in the hope that they may help you plan interesting meals during food shortages.

 Using our food supplies to the best advantage will help to ‘win the war’ against adversity.
 We can avoid waste and keep ourselves fit.
 We need variety and a well-balanced diet.
 These recipes give you both, suggestions for a number of balanced meals for various seasons being included in these pages.